DeepLabCut/DeepLabCut/_sources/README.md

 # News (and in the news):

+:purple_heart: We released a major update, moving from 2.x --> 3.x with the backend change to PyTorch

 :purple_heart: The DeepLabCut Model Zoo launches SuperAnimals, see more [here](http://www.mackenziemathislab.org/dlc-modelzoo/).

 :purple_heart: **DeepLabCut supports multi-animal pose estimation!** maDLC is out of beta/rc mode and beta is deprecated, thanks to the testers out there for feedback!
 Your labeled data will be backwards compatible, but not all other steps.
 Please see the [new `2.2+` releases](https://github.com/DeepLabCut/DeepLabCut/releases) for what's new & how to install it, please see our new [paper, Lauer et al 2022](https://www.nature.com/articles/s41592-022-01443-0), and the [new docs]( https://deeplabcut.github.io/DeepLabCut) on how to use it!